-Investments of € 162.9 million
+Investments of € 103.8 million

-The HORNBACH HOLDING AG Group invested a total of €162.9 million in the 2011/2012 financial year (2010/2011: €113.4 million), mainly in land, buildings and plant and office equipment at existing DIY stores with garden centers, and at stores under construction.
-The funds of €162.9 million required for cash-effective investments (2010/2011: €113.4 million) were mostly covered by the cash flow from operating activities.
-The remaining amount was financed by reducing cash holdings.
-Around 71% of total investments were channeled into new real estate, including property under construction.
-Around 29% of total investments mainly involved replacing and extending plant and office equipment.
+The HORNBACH-Baumarkt-AG Group invested a total of \notin 103.8 million in the 2011/2012 financial year (2010/2011: \notin 67.9 million), mainly in land, buildings and plant and office equipment at existing DIY stores with garden centers, and at stores under construction.
+The funds required for cash-effective investments, amounting to \notin 103.8 million (2010/2011: \notin 67.9 million), were fully covered by the cash flow of \notin 103.8 million from operating activities (2010/2011: \notin 152.6 million).

+Around 60% of total investments were channeled into new real estate, including property under construction.
+Around 40% of total investments mainly involved replacing and extending plant and office equipment.

-The most significant investment projects related to the DIY megastores with garden centers opened in the 2011/2012 financial year in Sinsheim (Germany) and Plzeň and Ostrava (both Czech Republic), construction work on DIY megastores with garden centers due to be opened in subsequent financial years, the conversion and extension of existing stores, investments in the builders' merchant business, the acquisition of land for the Group's further expansion, investments in plant and office equipment, and in intangible assets, especially software.
+The most significant investment projects related to the DIY megastores with garden centers opened in the 2011/2012 financial year in Sinsheim (Germany) and Plzeň (Czech Republic), construction work on DIY megastores with garden centers due to be opened in subsequent financial years, the conversion and extension of existing stores, the acquisition of land for the Group's further expansion, investments in plant and office equipment, and in intangible assets, especially software.